aiokitchen/aiomisc/docs/source/worker_pool.rst

 with as many processes as the processor has cores.

-The main process creates tasks for the workers, each task is a conversion of one file to one size, after which all the tasks fall into the ``WorkerPool`` instance.
+The main process creates tasks for the workers, each task is a conversion of one file to one size, after which all tasks fall into the ``WorkerPool`` instance.

 The ``WorkerPool`` processes the tasks concurrently, but only one job for one